Pilot Grant Application

 6) Faculty letter of support

-Each application must include a letter of nomination from your faculty mentors addressed to the TRAM Pilot Grant Review Committee.
+Each application must include a letter of nomination from a faculty mentor addressed to the TRAM Pilot Grant Review Committee.
 This letter must also state that:

 (a) the scholar (applicant) will participate in MED 221 (every Wednesday 3-5 pm),